This page contains resources associated with multiple studies (completed and ongoing) focusing on COVID-19 (scroll down).

 Sarker A, Lakamana S, Hogg-Bremer W, Xie A, Al-Garadi MA, Yang YC.
 Selt-reported COVID-19 symptoms on Twitter: An analysis and a research resource. [in press].
 Preprint

 Twitter Symptom Lexicon

 Twitter COVID-19 Symptom Lexicon

 Expanded Lexicon (automatically; via a data-driven method) Symptom Lexicon [Publication Forthcoming].

 - Large model on Twitter

 Funding, Collaborations and Acknowledgments

-The studies are currently funded partially or fully by Emory University, the Centers for Disease Control and Prevention (CDC), and the National Institute on Drug Abuse (NIDA), and the Robert Wood Johnson Foundation.
+The studies are currently funded partially or fully by Emory University, the Centers for Disease Control and Prevention (CDC), and the National Institute on Drug Abuse (NIDA).

 The above studies are in collaboration with researchers from Emory University (Medicine, Public Health & Nursing), Georgia Department of Public Health, the Centers for Disease Control and Prevention (CDC), and various universities across the United States.